 When you close a distance gap to attack, you give the defender more time to react than you do by starting out close enough to strike.
-Game that consideration with this simple rule:
+Game that consideration with this rule:

 - If the attacker begins his turn with a Step or Move to get within striking Reach, the defender gains +2 on Active Defense vs the attack that turn.